CuongNN218/zalo_ltr_2021/README.md

   --weight_decay 0.01 \
   --late_mlm
 ```
-We use this setting to run cocondenser:
+We use this setting to run Condenser:
 ```
 python run_pre_training.py   \
     --output_dir saved_model_1/  \